Asian shares rally on hopes for China-US trade breakthrough

-BANGKOK (AP) — Share prices have surged in Europe and Asia on Wednesday on hopes for progress in resolving the tariffs battle between the U.S. and China as talks appeared to have been extended in Beijing.
+BANGKOK (AP) — Share prices have surged in Europe and Asia on Wednesday on hopes for progress in resolving the tariffs battle between the U.S. and China as three days of talks in Beijing wrapped up without details on their outcome.

 KEEPING SCORE: Germany's DAX added 1.3 percent to 10,944.12 while the CAC 40 in France climbed 1.4 percent to 4,837.95.
 Britain's FTSE 100 jumped 0.8 percent to 6,913.33.
 Wall Street looked set for more gains, with the future contract for the Dow up 0.5 percent while that for the S&P 500 also rose 0.5 percent.